 And I specifically mentioned Ryzen 5000 series CPUs.
 To be clear, you could install the Ryzen 9 5950X into this motherboard and have a tiny PC with 16 cores and 32 threads running on it, just for the sake of it.
 As a result of the integrated Intel Wi-Fi, you may put a PC equipped with this motherboard almost everywhere in the house.

-Connections include the aforementioned Wi-Fi, HDMI and DisplayPort connectors; optical S/PDIF; two USB 3.1 Gen 2 ports (one of which is USB-C); four USB 3.1 Gen 1 ports; and one gigabit Ethernet port.
-The solitary PCIe x16 slot and the absence of any working heatsinks for the VRM are two things that you might not like about this motherboard.
+Connections include the aforementioned Wi-Fi, HDMI, and DisplayPort connectors; optical S/PDIF; two USB 3.1 Gen 2 ports (one of which is USB-C); four USB 3.1 Gen 1 ports; and one gigabit Ethernet port.
+The solitary PCIe x16 slot and the absence of any working heatsinks for the VRM are two things you might not like about this motherboard.
 As a result of the heat, you should avoid pushing your CPU any farther than the factory default settings.

 Buyers’ Guide For the Best Motherboard for Future Upgrades

 While your motherboard is unlikely to influence your in-game experience directly, it will significantly impact the components that may be used in your system design.
 The lower the motherboard price you pick, the more limitations you will have to deal with.

 However, if you are working with a limited budget, you should consider purchasing a less expensive motherboard.
 Furthermore, if all you intend to do is build a single video card configuration, you are not required to spend hundreds of dollars on an extreme motherboard.

 The Basics: Chipsets, Board Size, Connectors & Ports